Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 #1 Public Service Student Loan Forgiveness

 Of all the loan forgiveness programs, Public Service Loan Forgiveness (PSLF) is the best.
-Borrowers with federal student loans can have all of their qualifying debt eliminated after ten years of public service.
-The cherry on top of this excellent program is that the government forgives this debt tax-free.
+It allows borrowers with federal student loans to have all of their qualifying debt eliminated after ten years of public service.
+The cherry on top?
+The government forgives this debt tax-free.

 Qualifying for Public Service Loan Forgiveness has three basic requirements.